Kazimierza County

 Kazimierza County (powiat kazimierski) is a unit of territorial administration and local government (powiat) in Świętokrzyskie Voivodeship, south-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Kazimierza Wielka, which lies 69 km south of the regional capital Kielce.
-The only other town in the county is Skalbmierz, lying 9 km north-west of Kazimierza Wielka.
+The two other towns in the county are Skalbmierz, lying 9 km north-west of Kazimierza Wielka, and Opatowiec, the smallest town in Poland, lying 18 km (11 mi) east of Kazimierza Wielka.

 The county covers an area of 422.48 km2.
 As of 2019 its total population is 33,408, out of which the population of Kazimierza Wielka is 5,550, that of Skalbmierz is 1,285, and the rural population is 26,573.

 Neighbouring counties

 Kazimierza County is bordered by Pińczów County to the north, Busko County to the north-east, Dąbrowa County to the east, Tarnów County to the south-east, and Proszowice County and Miechów County to the west.